See my résumé

 Algebra for All?

-A short presentation of how the Lab Gear and ATTC help make the algebra course both more accessible and more mathematically rich.
+A short article on how the Lab Gear and ATTC help make the algebra course both more accessible and more mathematically rich.

 ATTC turned out to be somewhat controversial.
 Read the debates!